bolner/hermes-translator/README.md

 ## Customizing the config file

 We need a separate config file for each combinations of:
-- Source language
+- Source language:
+  - The madlad model can get crazy easily if it encounters some special characters or character combinations.
+Which depend on the language.
+The replace rules are mostly for solving those issues.
 - Target language
 - GPU (Because of memory limitations and performance differences.)

-Please send in your config files for new languages.
+Please send in your config files for new languages!
 (Each source language requires different "replace-rules".
-See below.)
+See below.
+The current config file is for Italian source language.)

 ```yaml
 model: